 IELTS stands for International English Language Testing System.
 IELTS has been one of the most popular English language tests around the world.
 Many countries use IELTS for their immigration requirements, including Canada; hundreds of thousands of people sit for IELTS every year.

 There are two types of IELTS tests: General Training and Academic.
-For Canada immigration, you have to take IELTS General Training.
+For Canadian immigration, you have to take IELTS General Training.
 CIC does not accept Academic scores for immigration.
 Normally, it is students who take the IELTS Academic test.

 IELTS General Training is designed to test how well you are able to communicate in English.
 It uses a nine point scale to identify levels of proficiency.
 It has four tests for: